-Moving on to Mood, I knew they'd have some good choices for this request of ponte stripes, as I was just there buying some knits for my Linden Swap with Jennifer and Nicole.
-After some debate, mom picked a lovely gray and white stripe (which is the same one that my student Caitlin used in my class at Sew L.A.) and a matching white solid for the contrast.
+Moving on to Mood, I knew they'd have some good choices for this request of ponte stripes.
+After some debate, mom picked a lovely gray and white stripe and a matching white solid for the contrast.
 You can sorta see in the photo below that the gray is slightly heathered.
 It's really dreamy with a substantial, yet soft hand.

 We washed the ponte the day we bought it (washed the way I usually do–washed in cold water, dried on high–for maximum shrinkage), then the next day we sewed it up!
 Mom was rather impressed with my ability to custom fit it to her needs, and in the end the fit was perfect.
 She prefers a slightly oversized feel in the upper body, with plenty of positive ease for maximum comfort, but she's teeny tiny, so I had to come in many sizes in the dress to make sure the lower part didn't overwhelm her little frame.
 She also requested a slightly longer length so she can wear it with flats to church but also with sandals in the warmer months without feeling like her legs were too exposed.